Infusion-Open-Source/gaming-competition-platform/Infusion/Games/LightCycles/Readme.txt

 To finally run the game we create bat file like .\run.bat as follows:

-	.\bin\LightCycles.exe ".\Players\SuperBot_vs_RandomBots.xml" ".\Maps\myRandomMap.xml" ".\TeamsAndPlayers.xml" > ".\Logs\myRandomMap.log"
+	.\bin\LightCycles.exe ".\Players\SuperBot_vs_RandomBots.xml" ".\Maps\myRandomMap.xml" ".\TeamsAndPlayers.xml"

-This will run the game and feed files created by us and redirect output to logs folder.
+This will run the game and feed files created by us.
 After game completes we can view all the replays in Logs folder by executing RunLogViewer.bat